Bundesdruckerei-GmbH/python-project-kickstarter/docs/sub-template.md

 and rely on [Renovate](https://docs.renovatebot.com/) to automatically update the submodule reference whenever the base changes.

-With this approach, a conflicting file in a sub template look something like:
+With this approach, a conflicting file in a sub template looks something like:

 ```jinja
 # file: template/pyproject.toml.jinja